I found out I was pregnant on our fourth anniversary and lost the baby five weeks later.

 I wasn’t sure what to expect, but the next day I passed the baby.
 It was painful and awful and over.

 Since then, we’ve been trying to figure out how to deal with this heartache.
 My mom and J planted a dogwood tree in the backyard in its memory.
+If want to know how we maintain it, you could try these out – they’ve worked wonders for us in preserving the vitality of our precious dogwood.

 It’s hard to imagine peace after a tragedy, but God really has given me that unexplainable peace.